VisionsOfficial/candidate-backend-test/README.md

 ## Basic CRUD REST API for a contractualisation service

 **Objective:**
-Evaluate the candidate's skills in designing and implementing a REST API using TypeScript, Express, and MongoDB, with a specific focus on contractualization for data exchanges.
+Evaluate the candidate's skills in designing and implementing a REST API using TypeScript, Express, and MongoDB using mongoose, with a specific focus on contractualization for data exchanges.

 **Test Description:**
 The candidate will be responsible for developing a basic REST API for a contractualization service, implementing CRUD operations.
 The contract model includes the following fields:

-- Data Provider : participant providing the target resource
+- Data Provider : a string representing the ID of the participant providing the target resource
-- Data Consumer : participant consuming the target resource
+- Data Consumer : a string representing the ID of the participant consuming the target resource
 - Data Provider Signature : Signature from the data provider.
 For the test, this can be a boolean.
 - Data Consumer Signature : Signature from the data consumer.
 For the test, this can be a boolean.
 - Terms and Conditions (using the ODRL model) : policy[] -> [example policy](./resources/policy.json)
-- Target (URI of a resource pointing to a dataset) : string -> ex: http://company.com/dataset/1
+- Target (URI of a resource pointing to a dataset) : string -> ex: `http://company.com/dataset/1`
 - Status : "pending" | "signed" | "revoked"
-- Creation timestamp : Datetime
+- Creation timestamp : Date
-- Update timestamp : Datetime
+- Update timestamp : Date

+For the test, you can simply use generic strings for the data provider/consumer (ex: "participantA"/"participantB").
+If you chose to implement the bonus tasks, we ask that you set the proper participant IDs instead.

-The candidate is also required to create a MongoDB schema to represent these contracts.
+The candidate is also required to create a mongoose schema to represent these contracts.

 **Tasks:**